OctoPrint/venv-tool/README.md

 ### Fetching an export of all of the plugins installed into the venv

+Run

-Run `octoprint-venv-tool export-plugins --output plugin-export.json /path/to/venv`, substituting `/path/to/venv` with the path to your OctoPrint venv.
+    octoprint-venv-tool export-plugins --output plugin-export.json /path/to/venv

+substituting `/path/to/venv` with the path to your OctoPrint venv.

 That will create a `plugin-export.json` in your current folder that can be installed through OctoPrint's plugin manager, or via `octoprint-venv-tool install-plugins`.